OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-The Philadelphia Film Festival, October 20-30, 2016, is an annual eleven day festival featuring screenings of international and domestic films, retrospective tributes, forums and panels, and receptions.
-Works by local filmmakers are showcased during a local festival of independents, a festival within the larger festival.
+The Philadelphia Film Festival is an annual eleven day festival featuring screenings of international and domestic, and local films, retrospective tributes, forums and panels, and receptions.

-In 2016, the Festival will again consist of approximately 100 films on up to 7 screens over 11 days, including at the brand new PFS Roxy Theater, and will be paired with events such as the Opening and Closing Night parties, multiple VIP receptions, a lounge open daily to badge-holders, VIPs, and visiting special guests, industry panels and seminars throughout the duration of the festival.
+The Festival consists of approximately 100 films on up to 7 screens over 11 days and will be paired with events such as the Opening and Closing Night parties, multiple VIP receptions, a festival lounge open daily, where ticket holders, badge holders, and special guests can relax between shows and talk movies with other patrons.

 The Festival also annually welcomes a large number of guests, with many filmmakers, actors, distributors and industry professionals attending and experiencing the Festival and Philadelphia.
-These guests included filmmakers and honorees such as: Steve Buscemi, Roy Disney, Jeff Daniels, Lee Daniels, Jonathan Demme, David Duchovny, Mark Duplass, Laurence Fishburne, Ben Foster, Morgan Freeman, Jamie Kennedy, John Leguizamo, William H. Macy, Malcolm McDowell, Mary Louise Parker, Alexander Payne, Paul Rudd, David O. Russell, Susan Sarandon, Alfre Woodard, Will Forte, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, Submarine Entertainment, and The Weinstein Company.
+These guests included filmmakers and honorees such as: Damien Chazelle, Todd Haynes, Steve Buscemi, Lee Daniels, Jonathan Demme, David Duchovny, Mark Duplass, Morgan Freeman, Duke Johnson, Charlie Kaufman, John Leguizamo, Alexander Payne, Paul Rudd, David O. Russell, Susan Sarandon, Alfre Woodard, and Robert Zemeckis, as well as representatives from distributors or sales agencies such as: Cinetic Media, The Film Sales Company, IFC Films, Kino Lorber FIlms, Magnolia Pictures, Music Box Films, Paramount, Preferred Content, Radius-TWC, Roadside Attractions, Sony Pictures Worldwide Acquisition Group, Strand Releasing, Submarine Entertainment, and The Weinstein Company.

 Screeners will not be returned.